2. How many years in the business?

 We are thorough in our analysis and use time tested appraisal formulas; we also track the results of previous transitions.

 9. Do you feel there is a conflict between appraising a practice and then listing it for a percentage of the sales price?

-Answer: Yes, because the higher the appraised value, the potential for more brokerage fees.
-Some brokers will inflate the sales price to persuade the seller to sign the listing agreement.
+There can be.
+Some brokers will inflate the appraised value to persuade the seller to sign the listing agreement.
 A biased appraisal makes it much more difficult in convincing a purchaser that the sales price is fair and equitable.
-The broker might also play favorites with his more expensive listings.

 10. What type of post-sale/post-transition follow-up do you do, both with the buyer and seller?

 We follow up with both the buyer and the seller after Closing.
 We also provide training for the buyer in marketing and leadership/teambuilding.

 11. Is this your main occupation or do you have other activities to help subsidize your consulting business (i.e. sell insurance, securities, real estate, equipment/supplies, or practice dentistry or management)?

 Each broker/team member is devoted full-time to facilitating successful transitions.